 e.
 Remarketing Ads

 The average person will encounter your brand 7-13 times before converting.
 Remarketing is a tool that gives you the control.
-You can speed up the touch points to get to a conversion faster and more efficiently.
+You can speed up the touch points and retarget your audience network to get to a conversion faster and more efficiently.

 Reduce the chances that someone defects to another brand somewhere in the middle.
 Lead a person toward a certain product or service you know they’ll like based on past touch points.